 A downside to this method is that the possibility that an unsigned driver that’s been previously allowed to load to randomly not be allowed to run anymore.
 In this case you need to reinstall the drivers again after you’ve booted the system with “Disable driver signature enforcement”.
 Causes for this are unknown.

-You can reinstall with uninstalling the same unsigned driver without booting the system with “Disable driver signature enforcement” option.
+You can reinstall without uninstalling the same unsigned driver without booting the system with “Disable driver signature enforcement” option.

 On Windows 7 this method might not allow drivers to load after you’ve booted Windows normally.
 Unfortunately I can’t check this, so your feedback is welcomed.